When organisations and IT teams hear the word ‘multi-cloud', many ideas will come to mind, but many will say it's just the tip of the IT iceberg.

 Dell Technologies and Google Cloud have just launched Dell Technologies Cloud OneFS for Google Cloud to control exponential data and application growth and ease the flow of files across private and Google clouds.

-Dell Cloud Storage Services directly connects Dell’s PowerStore platform to major public clouds including Amazon Web Services (AWS), Azure and Google Cloud as a managed service.
-Cloud Storage Services also provides Data Recovery-as-a-Service (DRaaS) to VMware Cloud on AWS.
+Dell Cloud Storage Services directly connects Dell's PowerStore platform to major public clouds including Amazon Web Services (AWS), Azure and Google Cloud as a managed service.
+Cloud Storage Services also provides Data Recovery-as-a-Service (DRaaS) to VMware Cloud on AWS.2020 and beyond: The road ahead for organisations - cloud

 As 2020 created the urgent need for remote working infrastructure and flexible cloud environments, organisations should not be complacent and let things fall back to ‘the way they were'.